wspgnl/SIMATIC-AX-Workshop-NL/doc/3-exportToTia.md

 - know the basic workflow to create a TIA portal library from a TIAX project
 - import the library in to TIA portal
+- know that libraries in TIA portal that are imported from AX are write protected

 ### Executing the conversion (hands-on)